rprat-pro/MATools/README.md

 ## MATrace

-MATimer provides others tools such as trace generation at paje format readable with VITE.
-You can access to this feature with the namespace `MATimer::MATrace`.
+MATimer provides other tools such as trace generation in paje format readable with VITE.
+You can access this feature with the namespace `MATimer::MATrace`.

 ### How to use it

 MATrace `initialize` and `finalize` are respectively hidden in the MATimer `initialize` and `finalize`.
-MATrace feature furnish two routines to capture a task : start and stop.
+MATrace feature furnishes two routines to capture a task: start and stop.
 The general way to use it is :

 ```
 MATimer::MATrace::start()